Universality for the directed configuration model: metric space convergence of the strongly connected components at criticality: Introduction

 \subsection{Metric directed multigraphs and kernels}

-In \cref{fig:largest-sccs} we see the largest SCC from samples of a directed configuration model.
+Figure \ref{fig:largest-sccs} shows the largest SCC from samples of a directed configuration model.
 As can be seen, while the lengths of paths in the SCC are long, the actual structure of the SCC is often quite simple.
-Previous work by \citet{goldschmidtScalingLimitCritical2019} shows this is true for the directed Erdős--Rényi model.
-There it was shown that while the lengths of paths in the SCC will scale like $n^{1/3}$, the actual structure of the SCC will remain finite.
+Previous work by \citet{goldschmidtScalingLimitCritical2019} shows that this is true for the \emph{directed Erdős--Rényi model} in the \emph{critical window}.
+The \emph{directed Erd\H{o}s--Rényi model} on $n$ vertices with parameter $p$, denoted by $\vec{G}(n,p)$, is a random digraph with vertex set $[n]$ in which each of the $n(n-1)$ possible directed edges is included with probability $p$ independently.
+The cases $p=(1+\lambda n^{-1/3})/n$ for $\lambda\in\R$ are referred to as \emph{the critical window}, and the case $p=1/n$ is called \emph{criticality}.
+In \cite{goldschmidtScalingLimitCritical2019}, it was shown that, for the directed Erdős--Rényi model in the critical window, while the lengths of paths in the SCCs scale like $n^{1/3}$, the combinatorial structure of the SCCs remains finite.
+The same turns out to be true in our setting.

-To formalise this idea we will introduce \emph{metric directed multigraphs} (MDMs).
-These are simply weighted directed multigraphs, but in our context it is more appropriate to think of the weights as lengths which motivates the change in naming.
-Formally, a directed multigraph is a tuple $(V, E, r)$ where \begin{enumerate} \item $V$ is a set of vertices, \item $E$ is a set of edges, and \item $r: E \to V \times V$ is a function mapping edges to their head and tail. \end{enumerate} Associated with $r$ are two functions $r_1: E \to V$ and $r_2: E \to V$ such that
+This idea was formalised in \cite{goldschmidtScalingLimitCritical2019}, and we will use the same formalism in this work.
+We will first introduce \emph{metric directed multigraphs} (MDMs).
+These are simply weighted directed multigraphs, but in our context it is more appropriate to think of the weights as lengths, which motivates the change in naming.
+Formally, a \emph{directed multigraph} is a tuple $(V, E, r)$ where \begin{enumerate} \item $V$ is a set of \emph{vertices}, \item $E$ is a set of \emph{edges}, and \item $r: E \to V \times V$ is a function mapping each edge to its \emph{head} and \emph{tail}; associated with $r$ are two functions $r_1: E \to V$ and $r_2: E \to V$ such that